AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ```

-Thus we use the name of the representation tycon, rather than the family tycon, when naming the record selectors: we get `$sel_foo_R:FInt` and `$sel_foo_R:FBool`.
+Thus we use the name of the representation tycon, rather than the family tycon, when naming the record selectors: we get `$sel:foo:R:FInt` and `$sel:foo:R:FBool`.
 This requires a bit of care, because lexically (in the `GlobalRdrEnv`) the selectors still have the family tycon are their parent.

 In order to have access to the representation tycon name in the renamer, it is generated by `getLocalNonValBinders` and stored in a new field `dfid_rep_tycon` of `DataFamInstDecl`.
 It would be nice if we could do the same for all the derived names, in order to localise the set of names that have been used (currently stored in the `tcg_dfun_n` mutable field).
 However, this is tricky: